-A DL.2 fixture can also project other live video sources connected to the DL.2 fixture's RGBHV, VGA, or S-Video input ports.
-With S-Video input, the live video can be further enhanced and manipulated by the DL.2's graphics engine.
+A DL.3 fixture can also project other live video sources connected to the fixture's SDI, RGBHV, or S-Video input ports.
+Live SDI or S-Video input can then be enhanced and manipulated by the graphics engine.
+Video input via RGBHV bypasses the internal graphics engine and is projected without change.

+'''

-Note: You can configure the graphics engine to capture video from an external source or the internal camera but not from both at the same time.
+NOTE: You can configure the graphics engine to capture video from an external source or the internal camera but not from both at the same time.

+'''